studio-net/tags-form-input/README.md

 ```

 ## How to use

-Tags-FormInput is written in pure JS.
-There's no dependency.
-By default, the
-script will find every input with a `data-role="tagsinput"` and affect them to
-be tags-inputed but you can also use it on differents elements.

 Once you've load the javascript file, you just have to write where
 you want tags-input work (HTML5 API selector) :